Integral Models for Spaces via the Higher Frobenius: Integral models for the unstable homotopy category

+induced by the natural inclusion $\Z_p \to W(\Fpbar)$.
+Thus, by the initial remarks, it suffices to show that the counit map $\epsilon: i^* i_*\pSbar \to \pSbar$ admits the same description on homotopy groups.
+This follows directly by the fiber sequence

-and noting that the map induced by $1-\varphi_{\pSbar }$ on homotopy groups is the map induced by on the first tensor factor of (\ref{eqn:witttensor}), where $\varphi_{W(\overline{\F}_p)}$ is the usual Witt vector Frobenius. \end{proof}
+of \Cref{rmk:computeZfp} and the fact that the map $1-\varphi_{\pSbar }$ on homotopy groups is the map induced by on the first tensor factor of (\ref{eqn:witttensor}), where $\varphi_{W(\overline{\F}_p)}$ is the usual Witt vector Frobenius. \end{proof}

-\begin{cnstr} We now construct the functor appearing in the statement of Theorem B. Consider the functor $(\pSbar)^{(-)}:\Spaces^{\op} \to \CAlg.$ By Example \ref{exm:cochainsperfect}, this functor takes $p$-completions of finite spaces to $p$-perfect $\E_{\infty}$-rings, so it restricts to a functor Define the desired functor by the formula
+\begin{cnstr} We now construct the functor appearing in the statement of Theorem B. Consider the functor $(\pSbar)^{(-)}:\Spaces^{\op} \to \CAlg.$ By Example \ref{exm:cochainsperfect}, this functor takes $p$-complete finite spaces to $p$-perfect $\E_{\infty}$-rings, so it restricts to a functor Define the desired functor by the formula

 By Lemma \ref{lem:counitwitt}, the functor $i^* (i_*(\pSbar)^{(-)})$ agrees with $(\pS)^{(-)}$ as required by the theorem statement. \end{cnstr}